-BELLEVILLE — A woman is suing Helia Southbelt Healthcare LLC, a nursing home, citing alleged insufficient measures were taken to prevent injuries she experienced in the facility due to a slip and fall.
+BELLEVILLE — A woman is suing a nursing home, citing alleged insufficient measures were taken to prevent injuries she experienced in the facility due to a slip and fall.

-Marcella Buckley filed a complaint on March 28 in the St. Clair County Circuit Court alleging that the facility breached its duty to maintain the premises in a reasonably safe condition.
+Marcella Buckley filed a complaint on March 28 in the St. Clair County Circuit Court against Helia Southbelt Healthcare LLC, alleging it breached its duty to maintain the premises in a reasonably safe condition.

 She is represented by Thomas C. Rich, Kristina D. Cooksey and Michelle M. Rich of Rich, Rich & Cooksey PC in Fairview Heights.

 St. Clair County Circuit Court case number 17-L-157